JuliaReach/LazySets.jl/README.md

 ## 📘 Publications

-This library has been applied in a number of scientic works.
+This library has been applied in a number of scientific works.

 <details>
 <summary>Click to see the full list of publications that use LazySets.</summary>